sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/BHYka1CT700?autoplay=0&amp;cc_load_policy=0&amp;start=0&amp;end=0&amp;loop=0&amp;controls=1&amp;modestbranding=0&amp;rel=0" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" frameborder="0"></iframe>
 </div>

-An experimental feature on [sourcegraph.com/search](https://sourcegraph.com/search) will automatically create an [LSIF index](https://docs.sourcegraph.com/user/code_intelligence/lsif) for eligible repositories based on their popularity, so that repository will have precise results on hover, definition, and reference operations.
-We are currently able to index Go repositories containing a go.mod file that does not require additional build steps and are working on expanding the set of eligible repositories to support additional languages and more sophisticated repository structures.
+An experimental feature on [sourcegraph.com/search](https://sourcegraph.com/search) will automatically create an [LSIF index](https://docs.sourcegraph.com/user/code_intelligence/lsif) for eligible repositories based on their popularity, so that the repository will have precise results on hover, definition, and reference operations.
+We are currently able to index Go repositories containing a go.mod file that do not require additional build steps, and are working on expanding the set of eligible repositories to support additional languages and more sophisticated repository structures.

-To see this experiment in action, pick a Go repository hosted on GitHub that has yet to be discovered.
-Possibly something useful with a passionate cult-following.
-Then, visit that repository in sourcegraph.com/search.
-After navigating through the code base after a while, you should see the hover tooltips and definition results become more accurate.
+To see this experiment in action, find a Go repository hosted on GitHub that has not been picked up by Sourcegraph.
+Then, visit that repository on sourcegraph.com/search.
+After navigating through the code base for a while, you should see the hover tooltips and definition results become more accurate.

 Currently, a repository will need 50 navigation events (hovers, jump to definition, find references) to trigger the auto-indexing procedure.
 We are continually tuning these heuristics to bring precise results to more repositories faster.

 ## Product preview: code insights

 The Sourcegraph developer team is prototyping code insights, which will help you answer questions you have about your code, including:

    * [Code smells](https://martinfowler.com/bliki/CodeSmell.html) over time
    * Languages used at the organization